jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 ```

 So when we say language, what do we mean?
 The root, again, is tongue.
 it is obviously about communication.
-Right?
-But everybody knows, you
+But everybody knows the old saw
-know, the old saw about programming is, you know, you think it is
+about programming is: you think it is about talking to the machine.
-about talking to the machine.
-And in a certain sense it is, but it is
+And in a certain sense it is, but it is certainly also about talking
-certainly also about talking to other programmers.
-Right?
-So you
+to other programmers.
+So you write a program.
+The other programmer
-write a program.
-The other programmer could be you, right, later.
+could be you, later.
+Ten years later, you look at your code, you are
-Ten years later, you look at your code, you are like, "Whoa!".
+like, "Whoa!".

 [Audience laughter]

 Who said that?
-But I think it does split out a little bit, right?
-So
+But I think it does split out a little bit.
+So I
-I think, in all cases, all programming language and all the use of
+think, in all cases, all programming language and all the use of
 language I am going to talk about is somehow about programs talking to
 programs - programmers talking to programmers.
 But inside a
 programming language, there is also the other aspect, which is the
 programmer talking to the machine.
-You know, "Machine, make this
+"Machine, make this happen.
+Do
-happen.
-Do this stuff."
+this stuff."

 But that a very interesting, different characteristic of the
 communication that occurs between programs in a system is that the